welcome-to-the-sunny-side/dynamic-bitset/README.md

 This library provides two bitset implementations (`dybi::dynamic_bitset` and `dybi::lazy_dynamic_bitset`) that offer the following benefits over `std::bitset`:

 - Dynamic size (the ability to resize and a relaxation of the constraint that forces you to declare the size of the bitset of compile time).
 - More (accessible) functionality.
 You can perform arbitrary range queries with greater ease.
-You are also given the ability to use different block sizes (the bitwidth of masks used in the underlying array that represents the bitset).
-64 bit integers perform best in most conditions.
 - Better performance, particularly so when utilizing the lazy variant in shift heavy workloads.
 There is a noticeable (albeit unremarkable) improvement in general performance when benchmarked artificially (shown below), but the difference seems to be more noticeable in real-world use (I just realized that I referred to codeforces problems as "real-world use" O_O).

 ## Usage